tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 </table>

 It means that for the key `k1`, a value `"value1"` was committed at timestamp `12`.
 Then there is an uncommitted version whose value is `"value2"`, and it's uncommitted because there's a lock.
 You will understand why it looks like this after understanding how transactions works.

+The data of a certain row and a certain Percolator column is named a *cell*.
+The above example shows different versions of data of a single cell.

+The remaining columns, `c:notify` and `c:ack_O`, are used for Percolator's incremental processing.
+After a modification, we set `c:notify` column to mark a cell to be dirty.
+There can be some *observers* which can does some user-specified operations when they finds data of their observed columns has changed.
+To find whether data is changed, they continuously scanning the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgement" column of the observer `O`, which is used to prevent a row from incorrectly being notified twice.
+It saves the timestamp of the observer's last execution.

 ### Writing